rpazyaquian/wdi_1_miniproject_game/notes.md

     * Input: mandatory `options:Hash` parameter, passed from instantiation method.
     * Output: Uh...hm.
 Why do I have this method, again?
   * Okay, well, let's just start with giving it a name.

-* I know that I want to at least be able to give a character a name.
+I know that I want to at least be able to give a character a name.
 They do also need some sort of stats or extra fields.
 I want to be able to say "make this specific character", and also "eh, just give me a random one with these fields and constraints".

+Let's say that in our options hash, if the value of a hash is an Array, the intent is to choose a random entry in the Array. e.g., if the value of a hash is a range, the intent is to choose a random Fixnum.

+Actually, you know what?
+No. You deal with the randomization, all I care about is getting valid fields.
+And you can have arrays if you want, eg. `{spells: ["Fire", "Elwind", "Arcthunder"]}`.

+Okay okay how about this?
+My character takes a character sheet.
+The Character sheet is in the format of a YML file.
+Each YML file must at least contain a name, i.e. `name: Rebecca`.
+The character is then built from that sheet.

 On a grander scale: